Easy Grape Jelly With Two Ingredients

 8. Place jars on rack in boiling water bath canner and make sure they are completely covered with water (1-2 inches above the jars).
 Cover with lid and bring to a boil.
 Process ½ pints and 8 0z jelly jars for 10 minutes.
 Remove canner lid waiting 5 minutes, then remove the jars to a towel on the counter, and cool for 12 to 24 hours.
 Test sealing of jars by pressing lightly in center of lid and store jars that have sealed.
 Any jars that don’t seal may be refrigerated and used.

-See also African Violets
+See also Turnips

 Leave a Reply